General FAQ

 The Zap (Skin Classic) treatment is NOT appropriate for individuals who:

 Some irregularities may require more than one treatment, though this is not typical.
-If, for example, a skin tag falls off but some of the stalk is left behind, we can re-treat the area to get the rest of it.
+If, for example, a skin tag falls off but some of the stalk is left behind, I can re-treat the area to get the rest of it.
 Some larger age spots or cholesterol deposits may also require more than one session.
-If the issue isn't resolved after two treatments, we may refer you to a dermatologist for further advice.
+If the issue isn't resolved after two treatments, I may recommend you see a dermatologist for further care.

 Keep the treated area as dry as possible during healing.
 The purpose of this treatment is to dry out the area to cause the irregularity to fall off or disappear during healing.
 We want it to be crusty!
 You can shower, but don't let the water have enough sustained contact with the area to damage or remove the crust.